New ADHD Online CEO prepares ‘to broaden our aim’ for mental health assessments

 Keep up with all things West Michigan business.
 Sign up for our free newsletters today.

-Booker and Randall Duthler, a family physician in Hudsonville with Corewell Health, co-founded ADHD Online in 2018.
-After stepping away from the company’s day-to-day operations, Booker remains on ADHD Online’s board of directors, and he and Duthler are still “very engaged shareholders,” Brophy said.
+Booker and Randall Duthler co-founded ADHD Online in 2018.
+After stepping away from the company’s day-to-day operations, Booker remains on ADHD Online’s board of directors, and is still a “very engaged shareholder,” Brophy said.

 Since Booker and Duthler formed the company, ADHD Online’s platform has assessed more than 137,000 patients for Attention-Deficit/Hyperactivity Disorder, Brophy said.
 Doctorate-level psychologists review assessments and provide a diagnosis.